kjyoder/kyutil/README.md

 # kyutil
-R package with functions I have found useful
+R package with custom functions I have found useful